William Dallimore: Handbook on Coniferae

 The book deals with all known species, and has quite extensive references to cultivars.

 Bedgebury Pinetum

 Dallimore played a very important part in starting and developing the National Pinetum at Bedgebury in Kent, a joint undertaking of Kew and the Forestry Commission.
 He was the first to draw attention to the bad state of the conifers at Kew in the early 1920s.
 This finally led to the establishment of a new collection in a part of Bedgebury Forest, supervised by Dallimore.
 On his retirement from Kew in 1936, he moved to Kent, and continued to supervise the work at Bedgebury Pinetum, almost to the time of his death.
+Upon his death, he was survived by his two daughters.